Vindicta-Team/Vindicta-Docs/docs/dedicated-server-setup.md

 # Setup Guide

+## Warning

+This guide mainly outlines parts which are different for Vindicta setup.
+It doesn't teach you all aspects of how to do a dedicated server for Arma 3 from zero with all the aspects of that, for this consult other guides.
+You can also use tools like FASTER or TADST to generate config files for you.

 ## Dedicated Server

 Most important thing to understand is that **the files you get through workshop are an arma mod, not a plain mission.**